 Summary: Mac won't boot after Catalina update?
-Lost everything stored on your Mac after macOS Catalina upgrde?
-Want to downgrade from macOS Catalina to Mojave?
+Lost everything stored on your Mac after macOS Catalina or Big Sur upgrade?
+Want to downgrade from macOS Big Sur to Catalina?
 Don't freak out!
-Free download the best data recovery software for macOS Catalina - iBoysoft Mac Data Recovery to recover lost/missing files after macOS update, and then go ahead to find solutions.
+Free download the best data recovery software for macOS - iBoysoft Data Recovery for Mac to recover lost/missing files after macOS update, and then go ahead to find solutions.

-Recently, Apple offered macOS 10.15 Catalina update as a way for more people who are interested in testing out the upcoming software on their Macs and providing feedback.
+But before the official releasement, macOS 11 Big Sur Beta opens the gate for more people who are interested in testing out the upcoming software on their Macs and providing feedback for improvements.

-Lost files after upgrading to macOS Catalina, help!
+Lost files after upgrading to macOS Catalina/Big Sur, help!

-Hi all, after recently trying to update to macOS Catalina 10.15 from 10.14.2, my entire hard drive has been wiped.
+Hi all, after recently trying to update to macOS from Catalina to Big Sur, my entire hard drive has been wiped.
 Nothing on my desktop, documents, mail, folders, etc. and the files I used most often all disappeared.
 The applications are there but that's it.
 I search for Trash, but no luck.
 Very annoying.
 Is there any way I can restore the lost files?

-As macOS Catalina is coming with many attractive features, you probably already have upgraded to the new operating system.
+As macOS Big Sur is coming with many attractive features, you probably already have upgraded to the new operating system.
 However, like the problems found in macOS Catalina update, macOS Big Sur could also run into troubles in updating.
-The worst part is, just like what happened above, some Mac users reported that after updating to Catalina, files on their MacBook or iMac are gone.
-If you have encountered a similar situation, try the following solutions to recover a missing/lost file after Catalina update/upgrade.
+The worst part is, just like what happened above, some Mac users reported that after macOS upgrade, files on their MacBook or iMac are gone.
+If you have encountered a similar situation, try the following solutions to recover lost files after macOS Catalina or Big Sur update.

-How to recover missing/lost files after macOS Catalina update?
+How to recover missing files after macOS Catalina/Big Sur update?

-Before installing macOS 10.15, you need to make a backup of you Mac.
-This is always a good idea in case the changes bring something unexpected.
+Before upgrading to macOS 10.15 or macOS 11, you should make a backup of your Mac.
+This is always a good idea in case the changes bring something unexpected like data loss.
 But if you forgot to back up important files, no worries!
 You can follow the steps below:

 Solution 1:Check another folder

 This had happened in macOS Catalina update last year.
-Apple Developer indicated in macOS 10.15 release notes that Macintosh HD contains files on the root of the volume, so files/folders stored at the root level of the volume will be relocated to /Library/SystemMigration/History/Migration-UUID/QuarantineRoot/ when the Mac upgrades to macOS catalina.
+Apple Developer indicated in macOS 10.15 release notes that Macintosh HD contains files on the root of the volume, so files/folders stored at the root level of the volume will be relocated to /Library/SystemMigration/History/Migration-UUID/QuarantineRoot/ when the Mac upgrades to macOS Catalina.
 So, you can go to this folder to check if you can find those relocated items after macOS Big Sur update as well.

 Solution 2:Restore lost data from Time Machine Backup

-When it comes to restoring some of those files or your entire Mac, Time Machine app can make that easy.
+When it comes to restoring some of those files or your entire Mac, Time Machine app makes it easy.
 But this method works well only if you have Time Machine backups.
 You can try the following steps to see if you can restore lost data from Time Machine Backup.

 1. Restore specific files/folders from your Time Machine backup